At New Ireland we take your privacy seriously. We are committed to:

 - Manage our business for our legitimate interests

-Of course, you can choose not to share your information, but doing so will limit the services we are able to provide to you.
+Of course, you can choose not to share your information, but doing so will limit the services we are able to provide to you, or in respect of you.
+We will not be able to provide you with certain products and services that you request.

 - We will not be able to provide you with certain products and services that you request.